 Speed, Pitch, Intonation, Loudness and Tone.

-As March marks International Women’s Day, we thought this the ideal time to examine five top TED talks from women.
+As March marks International Women’s Day, I thought this the ideal time to examine five top TED talks from women.

 Speed